Manuperezro/MSP3-data-Base/README.md

 ## The Why

-Help the users to keep online recipes that they find in the web in an orgaize app, where the users can comeback easyly to find links and notes about their favourites receipes.
+Help the users to keep online recipes that they find in the web in an orgaize app, where the users can comeback easily to find links and notes about their favourites receipes.

 ## The Bussines Goal

 + Increase the number of users.
-+ Increase the number od users paying the pro quote (Future feature).
++ Increase the number of users paying the pro quote (Future feature).

 ## (UX) User Experience:

-Users will be able to navigate through the web application easy and find the recipes the saved
+Users will be able to navigate through the web application easily and find the recipes the saved

-Users will be able to use the draw service (What do i cook today??) with the minimoun amount of clicks , so users can save time in the decision maker procces on what to cook.
+Users will be able to use the draw service (What do I cook today??) with the minimun amount of clicks , so users can save time in the decision making procces of what to cook.

 - ### User Stories

   - #### First time Users Goals:
-     - To be able to use the app easyly.
+     - To be able to use the app easily.
      - Uderstand how the app works.
-     - to create new receipes cards
+     - To create new receipes cards
      - To be able to safe the recipes they want.

   - #### Returning Users Goals: